Quantum Phase Diagrams of Matter-Field Hamiltonians II: Wigner Function Analysis: Fidelity as Signature of Quantum Phase Transitions

 presents a minimum, determine points of the separatrix.
 For a large number of particles, one may follow trajectories which are parallel to the axes, as all other trajectories will yield the same separatrix (cf. Fig.~\ref{phasediagram}).
 However, for a finite number of particles, one must consider trajectories in all directions of the plane $(x_{ij},\,x_{jk})$.
 Thus, in order to obtain a fine description of the phase diagram we consider the surface of minimum fidelity, calculated by considering neighbouring points in directions parallel to the axes ($x_{jk}=0$), along identity lines ($x_{ij}=x_{jk}$), and along their orthogonal directions ($x_{ij}=-x_{jk}$), thereby finding the local minima (see~\ref{ap.supfide}).

-For the three-level systems interacting with two radiation modes in a cavity, in the case of $N_a=1$ particle, by means of the fidelity and the susceptibility of the fidelity, we have found three types of loci of points where the ground states changes abruptly (cf. figure~\ref{quant_sep}): The dashed lines indicate discontinuous transitions where the fidelity Eq.~(\ref{eq.fide}) of neighbouring states falls to zero, indicating that the neighbouring states in question are completely dissimilar.
+For the three-level systems interacting with two radiation modes in a cavity, in the case of $N_a=1$ particle (i.e., a generalised quantum Rabi model [cf.~\cite{braak16} and references therein]), by means of the fidelity and the susceptibility of the fidelity we have found three types of loci of points where the ground states changes abruptly (cf. figure~\ref{quant_sep}): The dashed lines indicate discontinuous transitions where the fidelity Eq.~(\ref{eq.fide}) of neighbouring states falls to zero, indicating that the neighbouring states in question are completely dissimilar.
 The separatrix in this case borders along orthogonal Hilbert subspaces of different parity.
 On the other hand (full and dotted lines in the figure), there are situations with $F(\xi)\neq 0$ and it either remains different from zero as $N_a$ increases, or reaches zero in the large $N_a$ limit; these both are continuous transitions which we propose to call {\it stable} and {\it unstable} continuous transitions; they can be distinguished by means of the calculation of the Bures distance~\cite{bures69, helstrom67}, which measures the difference of two probability densities of the quantum system: if $\rho_A$ and $\rho_B$ are the density matrices of states $\vert\Psi_A\rangle$ and $\vert\Psi_B\rangle$, the Bures distance between the states is given by

 where the fidelity may be calculated as

 which reduces to ${\cal F}(\rho_A,\rho_B)=\vert\langle\Psi_A\vert\Psi_B\rangle\vert^2$ for pure states.

 For the stable continuous transition the value of the Bures distance is smaller than for the unstable continuous transition~\cite{cordero20}.